 Applicants to any of these federal programs must file the HDS Application for Financial Aid and the Free Application for Federal Student Aid (FAFSA).
 Eligibility for these federally funded programs is determined from the information provided on these forms.
-Eligibility for the Federal Work-Study Program and Federal Perkins Loan is based on financial need as stipulated by Federal Methodology, a method used to calculate a student's expected contribution.
+Eligibility for the Federal Work-Study Program is based on financial need as stipulated by Federal Methodology, a method used to calculate a student's expected contribution.
 All graduate students are considered independent, and therefore parental financial information is not a factor in determining eligibility.

 Since Federal Methodology does not allow for the living expenses of the spouse and/or dependents, a budget based on the standard living expenses for a single student is used.
 There are certain categories for which the regulations allow an increase to this budget, which include (but are not limited to):